 - Poles could be more durable

-The Coleman WeatherMaster 10-Person Tent has enough room to fit three queen size air beds.
-If you are looking for something more like a house to keep your group warm, then this might be a good option.
+The Coleman WeatherMaster 10-Person Tent has enough room to fit three queen-sized air beds, which might be a good option if you want something more like a house to keep your group warm.
 It has a WeatherTec system with patented welded floors and inverted seams to keep you dry if it rains.
-Also, the heavy-duty tent is easy to set up with color-coded poles and continuous pole sleeves.
+Also, the heavy-duty tent is easily set up with color-coded poles and continuous pole sleeves.

 - Weather-resistant fabric.
 Coated polyester fabric combined with anti-wicking thread.